-Recommendation: the wording of the Procedure for Dealing with Complaints is reviewed to clarify the role the Independent Person at Stages 1 (Initial Consideration), 2 (Alternative Resolution) and 3 (Investigation).
+Recommendation: the wording of the Procedure for Dealing with Complaints is to be reviewed to clarify the role the Independent Person at Stages 1 (Initial Consideration), 2 (Alternative Resolution) and 3 (Investigation).
+This will be part of the recommendations to Standards Committee in January 2021 to revise the current Procedure.